Jstra10/Capstone-11.03.23/CAPTSTONE_README.md

 ![My Image](Documentation/BI_Dashboard.PNG)

-Querried the data from R Studio and formatted for testing analysis.
+Querried the data from R Studio, and formatted/cleaned for testing analysis.

 Step III:
-Created additional visualizations in R Studio to view the varible relationships.
+Created additional visualizations in R Studio to view the variable relationships.

 ![My Chart](Documentation/R_Arrest_min_of_dark)